Morrigan

 The younger man shook his head.
 “I keep thinking about what you told me yesterday,” he answered.
 “Your dream of the moor, and tomorrow’s battle.
 Of the man painted in blue and green.”

-“Declan, I’m not about to be killed by some Iresman who paints himself up in pretty colors,” Cathal stated firmly, meeting his brother’s worry with steely determination.
-Then, a moment later, that broke as he threw out a chuckle.
-“Think about it, brother!
-I’m Cathal the Fair, one of the very best fighters among all Gahls!
-It’ll take more than a mere Iresman to strike me down.”
+“I’m not about to be killed by some Iresman who paints himself up in pretty colors, Declan,” Cathal stated firmly, meeting his brother’s worry with steely determination.
+Then, a moment later, that steel broke with a chuckle.
+“Think about it, brother.
+I’m Cathal the Fair, one of the very best warriors the Gahls have seen in decades!
+It’ll take more than a mere Iresman to strike me dead.”

 Declan did not look at him.
 Rather, he stared into the fire with a rueful smile upon his handsome face.
 “I pray you’re right, Cathal,” he said.